 The classic China itinerary combines ancient history and futuristic megacities, and in all of them, you'll be perfectly connected with your eSIM.
 These are the star stops:

-• Beijing and the Great Wall: the Forbidden City, Tiananmen Square, and, an hour from the capital, the most spectacular sections of the Great Wall (Mutianyu or Jinshanling).
-There's coverage even when climbing the most touristy sections.
+- Beijing and the Great Wall: the Forbidden City, Tiananmen Square, and, an hour from the capital, the most spectacular sections of the Great Wall (Mutianyu or Jinshanling).
+There is coverage even climbing the most touristy sections.

-• Chengdu: the city of giant pandas, their breeding base, and some of the country's best spicy cuisine.
+- Chengdu: the city of giant pandas, their breeding base, and some of the best spicy cuisine in the country.

-In all of them, you'll have data to use Google Maps and real-time translators, which are almost essential in China.
+In all of them, you'll have data to use Google Maps and a real-time translator, which are almost indispensable in China.
 Being able to use Western maps without a VPN, while uploading photos to Instagram from the Great Wall, is exactly the kind of peace of mind you're looking for on a trip like this.
-And since the eSIM works across the entire territory, you don't have to change anything when moving from one city to another.
+And since the eSIM works throughout the territory, you don't have to change anything when moving from one city to another.

 Visa, payments, and currency: what you need to know

-Beyond connectivity, there are three practical matters that should be sorted out before flying.
+Beyond connectivity, there are three practical matters that should be resolved before flying.
 I'll summarize them so that nothing catches you by surprise.

 Visa.
 China has greatly relaxed its rules.
 There is a visa-free transit policy of up to 240 hours (10 days) for citizens of more than 50 countries if you enter and exit through certain points.
-In addition, several European countries such as Spain, France, Germany, or Italy enjoy visa-free entry for short tourist stays.
-Even so, always check the updated requirements for your nationality and your specific route before buying your flight.
+Additionally, several European countries like Spain, France, Germany, or Italy enjoy visa-free entry for short tourist stays.
+Even so, always check the updated requirements for your nationality and your specific itinerary before buying your flight.

 Payments.
-China is almost a cashless society, and everything is paid by QR with your mobile.
-Two apps reign: Alipay and WeChat Pay.
+China is almost a cashless society, and everything is paid via QR code with a mobile phone.
+Two apps reign supreme: Alipay and WeChat Pay.
 The good news is that you can now link your international card (Visa, Mastercard) to both, and Alipay has even increased payment limits for foreigners.
 The trick: set them up and link your card before you travel, while you have a good connection.
-Here, your eSIM is doubly useful, because without data, you wouldn't even be able to pay.
+Here, your eSIM is doubly useful, because without data, you couldn't even pay.

 Currency.
 The currency is the yuan or renminbi (CNY/RMB).
 Euros and dollars are not accepted.
 Although you'll pay almost everything by mobile, carry a small cash cushion (around 500-1,500 yuan) for markets, tips, or places where digital payment might fail.

 This is where the difference is felt in your wallet.
-Traditional roaming from your home carrier is very expensive in China.
-Many companies charge between €10 and €15 or $ per day to use your data, which for a two-week trip easily rockets to over €140.
-Some require you to purchase 7-day packs that you pay for even if you don't use them entirely.
+The traditional roaming of your home operator is very expensive in China.
+Many companies charge between €10 and €15 or $ per day for using your data, which on a two-week trip easily soars to over €140.
+Some require you to contract 7-day packs that you pay for even if you don't use them fully.

-As you can see, the travel eSIM wins on both counts that matter: it's much cheaper and, most importantly in China, it gives you access to Google and WhatsApp without a VPN.
-A local Chinese SIM would be economical, but it involves passport registration, possible queues at the airport, and, above all, you remain trapped behind the firewall.
-If you want to delve deeper into why travel eSIMs are the best international option, we explain it in the international eSIM guide and in this practical example for Asia with the eSIM for Japan for 7 days.
+As you can see, the travel eSIM wins in the two things that matter: it's much cheaper and, most importantly in China, it gives you access to Google and WhatsApp without a VPN.
+A local Chinese SIM would be economical, but it involves passport registration, possible queues at the airport, and, above all, you get trapped behind the firewall.
+If you want to delve deeper into why travel eSIMs are the best international option, we explain it in the international eSIM guide and in this practical example for Asia with the eSIM for Japan in 7 days.

 Ready to connect without hassle?
-Choose your eSIM and enter China with WhatsApp and Google working from minute one.
+Choose your eSIM for China and enter China with WhatsApp and Google working from minute one.

 Frequently asked questions